apollographql/apollo/docs/source/resources/faq.md

 GraphQL can be cached in multiple places.

-On the client, caches can prevent multiple queries from being called when not necessary.
-Client caches for GraphQL differ from REST clients in one important way: cache can handle queries that have never been made.
-This is possible because of how a GraphQL response is normalized and stored.
+On the client, caches can prevent multiple queries from being called when data is already available locally.
+Client caches for GraphQL have one significant advantage over REST client caches: they can handle queries that have never been made.
+This is possible because of how GraphQL responses are normalized and stored.

 For example, if a client requests a list of movies, each movie is cached separately on the client.
-Later, if the client requests a single movie in a different query and the needed information is in the cache, the request doesn't have to be made.
+Later, if the client requests a single movie in a different query and the needed movie is in the cache, the request doesn't have to use the network.
 This normalized cache is a part of `apollo-client` by default.

-Cache can also be set up at the schema level.
-Whole-query caching, partial-query caching, and cache backed by a CDN can all be used to lower response times and make a GraphQL schema as performant as possible.
+You can also set up server-side caching, including whole-query caching, partial-query caching, and cache backed by a CDN.
+These can lower response times and make your GraphQL server as performant as possible.

-Whole-query and CDN caches are most useful when an API receives many of the same queries.
+Whole-query and CDN caches are most useful when an API handles multiple identical queries.
 This commonly happens with public data, like content on pages of a site.
 Regardless of whether the API is used for public data or not, these caches almost always provide large performance benefits and are highly recommended.
 You can read more about how to set up whole-query and CDN caching with `apollo-server` 2.0 [here](https://www.apollographql.com/docs/apollo-server/performance/caching/).

 Partial query caching can be achieved by caching the responses from underlying services with something like Redis or Memcache.
 With this strategy, even if two queries look completely different from one another, if there is any duplication of data fetched, those results can be shared, preventing unnecessary traffic.
 The [`RESTDataSource`](https://www.apollographql.com/docs/apollo-server/data/data-sources/#rest-data-source) does this automatically if the appropriate `cache-control` headers are present in REST responses.